-Thursday: read Psalm 78:1-10, Matthew 11:16-19 and Luke 7:33-35.
-Jesus declares that His children will vindicate His teaching, so that His wisdom will be proved right by the wise actions displayed in the lives of His spiritual offspring (See Mt.
-11:19 compared to Lk.
-7:35).
-Thus Jesus displays His confidence in the lifechanging power of His words, knowing them to be the very words of God, applied to the hearts of His disciples by the Holy Spirit.
+Thursday: Read Psalm 78:1-10, Matthew 11:16-19 and Luke 7:33-35 Our Maker, Our Keeper

+Jesus declares that His children will vindicate His teaching, so that His wisdom will be proved right by the wise actions displayed in the lives of His spiritual offspring.
+Thus Jesus displays His confidence in the life-changing power of His words, knowing them to be the very words of God, applied to the hearts of His disciples by the Holy Spirit.
 In the same way, we are to have confidence that what Asaph says about the enduring power of God's word from one generation to the next, (Ps 78:6-7), will also take place as we teach our children the truths of God's word and Kingdom.

-But here, alas, there can be disagreement - even among reformed brothers.
-I remember hearing of two such brothers disagreeing after one of them preached a sermon on 'covenant succession' or multi-generational Christianity, in which he touted the promises of Psalm 78:1-8 as proof that parents are guaranteed the assurance that their children will follow in the ways of faith set down for them by their parents - because Psalm 78:6 promises that faith will succeed from one generation to the next.
-The disagreeing brother pointed out that the rest of Psalm 78 is proof that covenant children do not always follow the faith of their fathers - consider Ephraim's apostasy as described beginning in Psalm 78:9ff!
+But here, alas, there can be disagreement over God's promises - even among Reformed brothers.
+I remember one brother who preached a sermon on "Covenant Succession" in which he touted the promises of Psalm 78:1-8 as proof that parents are guaranteed the assurance that their children will follow in the ways of faith set down for them by their parents.
+Another brother disagreed, pointing out that the rest of Psalm 78 is proof that covenant children do not always follow the faith of their fathers - consider Ephraim's apostasy as described

+Bible Reading Notes Ps 104 & Ps 78 Pastor Carl Durham October 27, 2024 beginning in Psalm 78:9ff!
 Ephraim turned away, despite the foundational faith of his grandfather Jacob, and father Joseph!

 Meditate and Pray: We are indeed in deep waters of mystery here.
-Why is it that an Esau can turn away from God's inheritance given through parents like Isaac and Rebekah?
+Why is it that an Esau can turn away from God's inheritance, given through parents like Isaac and Rebekah?
 How can sons of the high priest Eli refuse to heed their father?
-How can David raise Absalom, and discover later that he has raised a rebel against God?
-But let us take to heart the assurance of Genesis 18:25 - "The judge of all the earth will do right".
+How can David produce Absalom, and discover later that he has raised a rebel against God?
+But let us take to heart the assurance of Genesis 18:25 - "The judge of all the earth will do right."
 Even in the cases of inexplicable rejection of the faith, we can rest knowing that God's sovereign justice is perfect and impeccable.
 Who are we to talk against His judgments in our lives or the lives of our children?